learn-co-curriculum/phase-4-data-structures-stack/README.md

 not generally the best way) is by using an array as the underlying data structure — you'll be doing that in the next lesson.

-`Stack`s have a few benefits for certain problems when compared to arrays.
+`Stack`s have several benefits for certain problems when compared to arrays.
-`Stack`s have a more limited set of methods for interacting with data compared to arrays — with a `Stack`, you can only interact with the element at the _top_, where as arrays also allow you to access and interact with elements at any random position.
+`Stack`s have a more limited set of methods for interacting with data compared to arrays: with a `Stack`, you can only interact with the element at the _top_, whereas arrays allow you to access and interact with elements at _any_ position.
 This restriction is actually a good thing when it comes to solving certain kinds of problems, since it can guide you to a more elegant and easy-to-understand solution.

 ## Stack Methods